There are many benefits that can be derived by becoming a member of the South Australian Apiarists’ Association.

-SAAA directly represents South Australian honey producers, pollinators, queen breeders and hobbyists.
-It is recognised by the Government as the industry representative body in South Australia and consults on a regular basis.
-The SAAA is a member body of the Australian Honey Bee Industry Council which fights for all beekeepers and the industry as a whole at a federal level and has two delegates on AHBIC who represent the specific interests and issues of South Australian apiarists.
+The South Australian Apiarists’ Association (SAAA) represents South Australian commercial honey producers, pollinators, queen breeders and recreational beekeepers.
+It is recognised as a key industry association in South Australia and consults with government on a regular basis.
+The SAAA is a member body of the Australian Honey Bee Industry Council (AHBIC) which advocates for all beekeepers and the industry as a whole at a federal level and has two delegates on AHBIC who represent the specific interests and issues of South Australian apiarists.

 SAAA attends to Native Title matters for the Apiary Industry of South Australia and liaises with the Department of Environment and Water, Forestry SA and SA Water regarding access to National Parks and Crown Land sites.
 The SAAA has also been involved in the development of the National Bee Pest Surveillance Program and has a strong involvement in Biosecurity.
 It promotes food safety within the industry via the industry’s Quality Assurance program – B-Qual.